freedomofpress/securedrop-docs/docs/introduction/what_is_securedrop.rst

 :doc:`Sources </source/source>`
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-A *Source* submits documents and messages by using Tor Browser (or Tails) to access
+A Source submits documents and messages by using Tor Browser (or Tails) to access
-the *Source Interface*: a public *Onion Service*.
+the Source Interface: a public Onion Service.
 Submissions are encrypted
-in place on the *Application Server* as they are uploaded.
+in place on the Application Server as they are uploaded.

 :doc:`Journalists </journalist/journalist>`
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-*Journalists* working in the newsroom use a *SecureDrop Workstation* to connect to their SecureDrop to communicate with *Sources*. *Journalists* download `GPG <https://www.gnupg.org/>`__-encrypted submissions.
+Journalists working in the newsroom use a SecureDrop Workstation to connect to their SecureDrop to communicate with Sources.
+Journalists download `GPG <https://www.gnupg.org/>`__-encrypted submissions.
 Apart from those deliberately published, decrypted documents are never accessed in an Internet-connected environment.